 If parent(s) provide approval, Infant Child Development can bill to private insurance for reimbursement.
 All ICD services that are not covered by insurance, HealthWave or Medicaid are provided at no cost to the family.

 Infant Child Development is a voluntary program that parents can choose to participate in.
 Services can change or parents can withdraw at any time.

 Developmental pediatric clinics are held quarterly with Valerie Kerschen, MD, a pediatric developmental specialist from Wichita.

-Vision clinics are held every month with Linda Lawrence, MM, an ophthalmologist, to determine visual impairment for this population and provide appropriate interventions.
+Vision clinics are held every month with ophthalmologist Linda Lawrence, MM and optometrist Dr. Katy Ebert, OD to determine visual impairment for this population and provide appropriate interventions.

 Infant Child Development Program